Qiskit Courses, Tutorials & Certification Path

 - Step 4: Advanced.
 Error mitigation (ZNE, PEC), pulse-level control, and stabilizer simulation extend your work into NISQ-era research territory.

 - Step 5: Certification.
-If a credential matters, the IBM Certified Associate Developer exam is the most respected option in the industry.
-The advanced and intermediate Qiskit tutorials below cover everything in scope.
+If a credential matters, the IBM Certified Quantum Computation using Qiskit v2.X Developer - Associate exam is the most respected option in the industry.
+The advanced and intermediate Qiskit tutorials below cover much of what is in scope.

 Best Qiskit and IBM Quantum courses